vuongducphuong/documentation/content/applications/general/apps_modules.rst

    :align: center

 Some apps have dependencies, meaning that one app requires another.
 Therefore, uninstalling one app may uninstall multiple apps and modules.
-Odoo warns you which dependent apps and modules are affected by it.
+Leansoft warns you which dependent apps and modules are affected by it.

 .. image:: apps_modules/uninstall_deps.png